-There is a huge range of reasons why people might choose a luxury loft storage over basic boarding of the floor.
+There are a huge range of reasons why people might choose a luxury loft storage over basic boarding of the floor.
 The most common is they want to use the loft space more often for something more than just storage, such as a games room for the children.
 A lot of people also want a

 What’s the difference between loft ladder and boarding and luxury loft storage area/occasional room?